The search has begun for the Grand Prize Winner of the eighth Melbourne International Chamber Music Competition (MICMC).

 Chief Executive and Artistic Director of YCAT

-KYRIL ZLOTNIKOV - Belarus/Israel, cello
+KYRIL ZLOTNIKOV - Israel/Portugal, cello

-Cellist with the Jerusalem Quartet
+Cellist of the Jerusalem Quartet

 The Melbourne International Chamber Music Competition is one of the world’s great chamber music launching pads.